Financial Aid (Applies to Curriculum Students Only)

 - North Carolina Forgivable Education Loan for Service (NCFELS)

 - State Employees Credit Union “People Helping People” Scholarship

 - Wachovia Technical Scholarship

 For additional programs or more information regarding financial aid, please refer to the Gaston College Catalog, web page, or contact the Financial Aid Office.

 Gaston College is approved by the Department of Veterans Affairs and NC State Approving Agency to offer VA educational benefits.
 Eligibility is established by the Department of Veterans Affairs (DVA).
 Eligibility remains in effect until consumed or 10 years from active duty release date for Chapter 30 recipients and 15 years for Chapter 33 recipients (prior to January 1, 2013).
 Students serving in the Reserves may also be eligible for benefits.
-Please contact the Veterans Affairs office located in the Myers Center on Dallas Campus to complete the necessary forms and any other details.
+Please contact the Veterans Affairs Office located in the Myers Center on the Dallas Campus to complete the necessary forms and any other details.

 Applicants for educational benefits must fulfill all requirements for general admission.
 In addition, transfer applicants must submit for evaluation transcripts from ALL other post-secondary institutions attended.

 By law, no certification can be sent to the DVA Regional Office for any course or program until all of the admission requirements have been completed.

 Eligibility may apply to widows or widowers of deceased veterans, spouses of living veterans, and children of either who are between 18 and 26 years of age when the death or permanent disability, resulting from service in the Armed Forces, occurs.